calisolo/Levels_image_captioning_NICE/README.md

 ### 0. Dataset characteristics & Preprocess
 When looking at the groundtruth caption, there were many captions that explained the **format of the photo in the prefix** or described a **specific location**.
-To identify trends, manually tagging was performed on 5000 datasets as follows.
+To identify trends, manually tagging was performed on 5000 cases as follows.
 (6-8 hours) 👷‍♂️👷‍♂️
 |         caption_gt            | photo style prefix                                       | location at the caption                             |
 |------------------------------|-----------------------------------------------------------|-----------------------------------------------------|
 | Close up low angle view of Bicycles leaning against tree in wood| Close up low angle view of | NULL |